cbuchko/old-website/_posts/2020-07-30-survivor-legends.md

 As far as new school women go, Wentworth is arguably the most iconic.
 After a pre-merge boot in San Juan Del Sur, she had an electric underdog story in Second Chance and proved that she's an expert at playing from the bottom.

-When you compare Wentworth to the rest of the cast, there are some doubts that she might not have what it takes to compete, but I think her coming in as an underdog would be a position she is a familiar with, allowing her to do some real damage.
+When you compare Wentworth to the rest of the cast, there are some doubts that she might not have what it takes to compete, but I think her coming in underestimated would be a position she is a familiar with, allowing her to do some real damage.

 ## Aubry Bracco